pam-exchange/SymantecPAM-PAMUser/README.md

 The Symantec PAM connector here is used to manage password for PAM login users.
 Think of PAM as an end-point where the target account is a PAM login user.

 The `PAM User` connector is covering two scenarios.
-In addition to managing a local PAM user using the `PAM User` connector, there is also an example showing how to automate login to PAM using a local PAM user and an Active Directory user.
+Scenario one is managing password for local PAM users on PAM itself.
+Scenario two is managing password for a PAM user on a different PAM installation.
+In addition to the two scenarios there is also a description and configuration about automated login to PAM GUI from PAM using a local PAM user and a PAM user found in Active Directory.

 Quick jump to detailed description